Combinatorial descriptions of biclosed sets in affine type: Combinatorial descriptions

 \section{Combinatorial descriptions}

-In this section we apply our previous results to give a combinatorial description of the path components and the biclosed sets for types $A_{\infty}$, $\tAn$, $\tC_n$, $\tB_n$ and $\tD_n$.
+In this section we apply our previous results to give a combinatorial description of the commensurability classes and the biclosed sets for types $A_{\infty}$, $\tAn$, $\tC_n$, $\tB_n$ and $\tD_n$.
 Additionally, we give combinatorial proofs of the lattice property for types $A_{\infty}$, $\tAn$ and $ \tC_n$.

-In a future paper, the authors will prove the lattice property in all affine types.
-The results in this section, though not their proofs, can be understood independently of \Cref{sec:AffineModels}.
+The results in this section, though not their proofs, can be understood independently of Sections~\ref{sec:AffineModels} and \ref{sec:separable}.

 We will use the combinatorial descriptions of the classical affine Coxeter groups that are described in the book by Bj\"orner and Brenti \cite{Bjorner2005}.
 This source does not emphasize root systems, so we will include descriptions of the root systems as well.